HsiangHung/Machine_Learning_Note/Large_language_model/README.md

 NOTE: Compared to GPT3, GPT3.5 （See [How ChatGPT Works: A Non-Technical Primer](https://mitsloanedtech.mit.edu/ai/basics/how-chatgpt-works-a-non-technical-primer/#Watch_the_Video)）

-1. used 125000 instrucion-answer pairs as training data for supervised fine-tuning and
+1. used 12500 (human-written) instrucion-answer pairs as training data for supervised fine-tuning and
-2. used the reinforecement human feedback loop, with more instrucion-answer pair data.
+2. used the reinforecement learning human feedback loop, with more instrucion-answer pairs and the ratings.

-GPT3.5 to ChatGPT has implemented the similar steps, but with conversation data.
+GPT3.5 to ChatGPT has implemented the similar steps, but with conversation data, and can follow-on the questions

 * [Understanding the Context Length Hitch with GPT Models]: https://www.linkedin.com/pulse/understanding-context-length-hitch-gpt-models-arun-kesavan/